AimeeKnight/AimeeKnight.github.io/about.md

 title: About
 permalink: /about/
 ---
 I’m Aimee Knight, a former figure skater and software architect.
-In 2014 I decided to go all out, and spent six months as a student in the fourth cohort of the [Nashville Software School](http://nashvillesoftwareschool.com/) where I focused on JavaScript, Node.js, and Ruby on Rails.
+In addition to my day to day work, I'm open to offering mentorship or consulting services.
+I'm eager to explore how I can assist you in conventional ways or contribute on a volunteer basis for suitable projects or individual situations.
+Feel free to get in touch, and let's discuss how I can be of help!

 Coming from a background in collegiate sports I’m highly driven.
 After my first degree, I spent a lot of time working with developers and in late 2012 my career